Undergraduate Jewish Studies Courses 2018 - 2019

 To go to the College Catalog, please click on this link.

 Please click here for a list of past courses.

 1. Jewish Civilization Courses

-Note: Students who have already taken one or two courses from the previous JWSC civilization studies sequences (JWSC 20001-20003 or JWSC 20004-20006) and wish to complete the civilization requirement may take an additional JWSC civilization course from the set of eligible courses, as defined above, provided that they end up having taken at least one JWSC course in the ancient or medieval period and one in the modern period, and provided that they do not take the same course twice under two different numbers.
+*Note: Students who have already taken a course from the previous JWSC civilization studies sequences (JWSC 20120–20199 - ancient or medieval period courses; JWSC 20220-20299 - modern period courses) and wish to complete the civilization requirement under that system may take an additional JWSC civilization course from the set of eligible courses, numbered as above, provided that they take at least one JWSC course in the ancient or medieval period and one in the modern period, as per the requirements of the previous system.

 JWSC 20120 Introduction to the Hebrew Bible

 The Hebrew Bible (Old Testament) is a complex anthology of disparate texts and reflects a diversity of religious, political, and historical perspectives from ancient Israel, Judah, and Yehud.
 Because this collection of texts continues to play an important role in modern religions, new meanings are often imposed upon it.
 In this course, we will attempt to read biblical texts apart from modern preconceptions about them.
 We will also contextualize their ideas and goals through comparison with texts from ancient Mesopotamia, Syro-Palestine, and Egypt.
 Such comparisons will demonstrate that the Hebrew Bible is fully part of the cultural milieu of the Ancient Near East.
 To accomplish these goals, we will read a significant portion of the Hebrew Bible in English, along with representative selections from secondary literature.
 We will also spend some time thinking about the nature of biblical interpretation.